mriamft/2024-25_GP_Wafrah/README.md

 - Unzip the file.
 - Open Android Studio or Visual Studio Code.
 - Click on File > Open > Location of the saved unzipped file then click on Ok.
-- Add a .env file in the assets folder and include the API keys for both Google and stability.ai, or contact the developer.
 - Turn on an Android Emulator or connect an android mobile to your computer using USB.
 - Run Wafrah application.